 - How much is a part-time childminder in England?

-- How much is a full-time childminder in England?
+- What is the cost of a full-time childminder in England?

 - How much is the cost of childcare in my area of England?